otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 To verify a DAKE-2 message:

-1. Check that the receiver's instance tag matches your instance tag.
 1. Validate the Prekey Server Composite Identity by:
    * Calculating the fingerprint of the Prekey Server's long-term public key (`H_s`).